enlear/bit-react-portfolio-site/README.md

-# Portfolio Template - Bit | React
+# Portfolio Template - Bit | React | AWS

 This repository contains a composable frontend application that can serve as a portfolio project designed by React.
 Currently, it deploys on Netlify.
+It also uses AWS Lambda as a backend for contact us page.

 ## Development Setup